-For instance, to identify a mismatch in the class diagram shown in Figure 8d, we need to eliminate the helper classes availableGoods and aSurplus that "obstruct" our view of the relationship between aVehicle and aWarehouse.
-In this example, UML/Analyzer sees an aggregation from aVehicle to availableGoods, followed by a generalization (inheritance) from availableGoods to aSurplus, which is, in turn, followed by an association from aSurplus to aWarehouse (Figure 8c).
-The tool then uses its abstraction rules to replace the box (class) and line (relationship) patterns.
-Further applying our abstraction rules on the example, we end up finding an association relationship between aVehicle and aWarehouse (Figure 8a).
-This example is further discussed below.
+For instance, to identify a mismatch in the class diagram shown in Fig. 8d, we need to eliminate the helper classes availableGoods and aSurplus that "obstruct" our view of the relationship between aVehicle and aWarehouse.
+In this example, UML/Analyzer sees an aggregation from aVehicle to availableGoods, followed by a generalization (inheritance) from availableGoods to aSurplus, which is, in turn, followed by an association from aSurplus to aWarehouse (Fig. 8c).
+The tool then uses its abstraction rules to replace the class and relationship patterns.
+Further applying our abstraction rules on the example, we end up finding an association relationship between aVehicle and aWarehouse (Fig. 8a).
+This example is further discussed in Section 6.3.

-5.3 Application to the Cargo Router Example
+6.3.
+Application to the cargo router example